dashazhangdake/my_nvbitfi/README.md

-# This is a customized Nvbitfi tool built on the top of NVIDIA NVBit and Nvbitfi
+# A customized Nvbitfi tool built on the top of NVIDIA NVBit and Nvbitfi

 ## Introduction